sonalsannigrahi/Archers-Final/LogBook.md

 Saba Tavdgiridze & Zhang Xingjian - Finished well-functioning collision resolution part of the game.
 Started thinking about how to integrate it into the game.

 Nícolas Lopes - Implemented the BlackHole class and started the object class.
 Solved the collision problem in 2 dimensions, making it more realistic and simpler to implement.
-Solved the rotation of rigid bodies problem in accordance with real physics, making a link with the collisions code that, allowing us to implement it in the next week.
+Solved the rotation of rigid bodies problem in accordance with real physics, making a link with the collisions code, allowing us to implement it in the next week.